J. Beilke, Chairperson

 EDUCATION: ALL-GRADE (EDAL)

 470 Student Teaching: All-Grade (6-7) Required for the standard license in all-grade education.
 Involves a full-day assignment for 10 weeks in a public elementary, junior high/middle, or secondary school.
 Offered credit/no credit only.
 Prerequisite: admission to student teaching.
+A total of 7 hours of credit may be earned.
 Open only to all-grade teaching majors.

 EDUCATION: CURRICULUM (EDCU)